ColinGilbert/gentoomuch/README.md

 ------------

 Your configuration lives in the ``~/gentoomuch-config`` directory.
-A configuration called "gentoomuch/builder" exists.
+A configuration called "gentoomuch-builder" exists.
 Modify it when you need to; I made the decision to expose every possible configuration to the end-user.
 Further documentation is in the config directory.
 These aforementioned folders are intended to be both part of our pipeline and as living, implicitly-tested documentation for anyone looking to get started.

 CLI Reference: